What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 • reveal issues with exam technique.

-• hold students and teachers accountable and increase motivation to improve results.
+• hold students and teachers accountable and increase motivation to improve learning outcomes.

 • prepare students for external exams, improving long-term memory retrieval and adjusting revision and exam strategies accordingly.